-The little green buds on trees are back and women are starting to flash a little flesh.
-If you’re wondering how New York City—and those other parts of the state—is celebrating springtime, take a gander at these 26 activities and events, ranging from cook-offs and rooftop films to tulip festivals, an Earth Day bar bash, and eco-friendly kites in flight.
+The little green buds on trees are back and people are starting to flash a little flesh.
+If you’re wondering how to get “offMetro” to celebrate springtime, take a gander at these 26 activities and events, ranging from cook-offs and rooftop films to tulip festivals, an Earth Day bash, and eco-friendly kites in flight.

 Brooklyn